 A down payment on an FHA loan is usually only 5 or 10 percent, depending on your credit score.
 This makes the down payment less of an issue.

 An FHA loan may increase what you think you can afford, but you still need to calculate your monthly payments and ensure they are reasonable for your budget.
-There are also limits on how much you can borrow with an FHA loan depending on where you live, which you can read about here.
+There are also limits on how much you can borrow with an FHA loan depending on where you live.

 You will also need to factor in an added Mortgage Insurance Premium (MIP) with an FHA loan.
 This is premium is required for all FHA loans, regardless of the size of your down payment.
 MIP protects the lender in case you default on the loan.
 Be aware that MIP will increase your monthly housing expenses.

 How much house can I afford with a VA loan?